mckenzie-mm/charm-access-2025/README.md

 # Charm Accessories 2025

-Replacement of the Charm Accessories website built in 2020 with modern technology.
-The demonstration setup for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/)
+Replacement with modern technology of the Charm Accessories website built in 2020.

+It is the same code that was built for the company 'Nordicmade' based in Norway (https://www.nordicmade.com/) but using different photos/text using a template selected from a configuration file when the app is built.

+The demonstration website for Charm Accessories can be viewed at: http://3.25.102.86/

 <kbd>![alt text](https://github.com/mckenzie-mm/charm-access-2025/blob/main/images-readme/1.png)<kbd>